chiraggarg890/Movie-Recommendation-System-using-Machine-Learning/README.md

 Dataset - Contains data of about 4803 movies

-Alogorithm used - Cosine Similarity Algorithm.
+Algorithm used - Cosine Similarity Algorithm.